« Helping each other Forum

 i've got pda too basically (well, cptsd fight mode) so anyone else 'helping' just annoys me, setting timers is like me annoying myself

-nothing has worked. except for an app called Little Timer that i use because it's actually cute & stim-worthy. but you can't leave the app, and because it's 'for kids' you can only set timers for up to like 20 mins i think. you can't set proper calendar alerts
+nothing has worked. except for an app called Little Timer that i use because it's actually cute & stim-worthy. but you can't leave the app while the timer is going, and because it's 'for kids' you can only set timers for up to like 20 mins i think. you can't set proper calendar alerts

 i have a fine google calendar, a not awful schedule on paper,